-Wolfram syndrome is a rare, life-threatening genetic disorder caused largely by pathogenic variants in the Wolfram syndrome 1 (WFS1) gene.
-Wolfram syndrome is considered a prototype of endoplasmic reticulum (ER) disorders.
+Wolfram syndrome results from dysfunction in the endoplasmic reticulum (ER), a part of the cell that helps proteins mature and manage cell stress.
 Recent clinical and genetic findings indicate that Wolfram syndrome is best understood as a spectrum disorder.

 Find an extensive list of the symptoms of Jewish Wolfram syndrome here, as well as therapies currently in development here.